 Thomas Edison was an American inventor and business man.
-His famous inventions included the phonograph in 1877 (this was the first machine that could record sound and play it back) and the first motion picture camera called a kinetograph which was patented in 1897.
+His famous inventions included the phonograph in 1878 (This was the first machine that could record sound and play it back) and the first motion picture camera called a kinetograph in 1888.
 But it is the incandescent electric light bulb that he invented in 1879 for which he is most well known.